What Is OSHAEDUCATIONCENTER.COMSM?

-The OSHAEDUCATIONCENTER.COMSM is an online education and training program given by American Safety Council for OSHA-inspired construction and general industry hazard recognition.
-US employers will find training through this site useful in meeting their training obligations outlined in OSHA Standards 29 C.F.R.
+OSHAEDUCATIONCENTER.COMSM is an OSHA-authorized online education and training program provided by American Safety Council in partnership with the University of South Florida.
+Our training courses for construction and general industry assist U.S. employers in meeting their training obligations outlined in OSHA Standards 29 C.F.R.
 1926.21(B)(2).

-American Safety Council provides OSHA Hazard Recognition training courses through the OSHAEDUCATIONCENTER.COMSM.
+American Safety Council provides OSHA Outreach training courses through OSHAEDUCATIONCENTER.COMSM.
 Our courses allow workers in any environment to understand, identify and control hazards in the workplace.

-We offer four main OSHA hazard recognition training courses:
+We offer four main OSHA Outreach training courses:

 - OSHA 10-Hour Construction